wc-duck/fswatcher/README.md

 ----------------

 Different os:es = different encodings for paths =/
-The way fswatcher deals with this is also decided by the user compile time.
+The way fswatcher deals with this is to always input and output utf8 encoded strings.
-Either fswatcher works in utf8 mode where all paths are utf8, both into the library and out of it, or the library works with "native" path encodings.

-Controlling how the library works is done by defining 'FSWATCHER_PATH_ENCODING_NATIVE' or 'FSWATCHER_PATH_ENCODING_UTF8' where 'FSWATCHER_PATH_ENCODING_UTF8' is used if no encoding was defined.

-Native encodings:
-* Linux - utf8 as "char*"
-* OSX - utf8 as "char*"
-* Windows - utf16 as "WCHAR*"